Hackerfleet/hfos-legacy/README.rst

 Backend
 -------

 The manage tool usually can install everything you need.
+It starts by adding a new system user for HFOS and generating a (currently only self signed) certificate.

-This involves getting the frontend dependencies, installing the supplied modules, building and installing the documentation, etc.
+The process also involves getting the frontend dependencies, installing the supplied modules, building and installing the documentation, etc.

+It also installs and activates a systemd service script to launch HFOS on bootup.

 We also create two folders in /var (lib/hfos and cache/hfos) for hfos' tile- cache and other stuff as well as install basic default provisions into the